Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

     When the client requests the information, the media control server updates the state information of an active application before transferring the data.
 If the application is not running when the client request arrives, the media control server transfers the latest information.

+- Updating and Retrieving Playlist

+    You can [create a playlist](#updating-and-retrieving-playlist) on the server side, and then retrieve that information on the client side.

 - Sending and processing commands

     You can [send a command](#sending-and-processing-commands) to the server from the client side, and then process the command on the server side.

     The client can request server state or [metadata](#media-control-metadata-properties) information from the server, and receive it through an event handler.

-- Updating and Retrieving Playlist

-    You can [create a playlist](#updating-and-retrieving-playlist) on the server side, and then retrieve that information on the client side.

 - Setting and Getting Playback Capability

-    You can [set the playback capability"](#setting-and-getting-playback-capability) on the server side, and then get that capability on the client side.
+    You can [set the playback capability](#setting-and-getting-playback-capability) on the server side, and then get that capability on the client side.

+ - Media Control Metadata Properties

+     You can [set the metadata](#media-control-metadata-properties) on the server side, and then get that metadat on the client side.

 ## Prerequisites